petushka1/metyourpet/README.md

 * Educational Initiatives: Developing educational resources and initiatives to promote animal welfare, responsible pet ownership, and compassion for animals on a global scale.

+* Pet Meal Brands/Stores Support: The app encourages pet stores to participate in animal welfare by offering support or discounts.
+Pet stores can create profiles to showcase their contributions and commitments to animal well-being.

+* Participant Rating: To promote accountability and build trust, participants (volunteers, pet stores, adopters) can be rated by the community based on their interactions and contributions.

+* Black List: Recognizing the importance of safety, the app includes a "Black List" feature, where users or entities with questionable intentions can be flagged, creating a safer environment for animals and users.

 ### Pet Adoption Flow

 1. NFT Creation and Ownership: